 You’ve likely heard of the big-name flight comparison sites like Travelocity, Priceline, Orbitz and others that advertise heavily on TV.
 From my experience, these sites are good but often return similar results.
 Instead, I prefer alternate sites that can save me more money.

-Airfare Watchdog is a handy free service that regularly checks fares and emails regular updates when it finds cheap fares.
+As mentioned above, Airfare Watchdog is a handy free service that regularly checks fares and emails updates when it finds cheap fares.
 I get a few emails from this site a week (because I fly cross-country often), and I see prices fluctuate quite a bit.
 When I see a good fare in my inbox, I buy.

 Bing Travel search also provides interesting insights with its travel Price Predictor.
 You can set your route and dates, and Bing will tell you if now is the time to buy, along with how much the fare could change and how confident it is that this will happen.
 This feature has saved me more than $50 several times just by letting me know whether I should buy now or wait.

 Don’t forget to check airline websites, too.
 Southwest flights won’t show up on any other website.
-Other times you may find a better deal booking directly from the airline.
+Often, you may find a better deal booking directly from the airline.

 4. Lock in Rates

 There are a few different ways you can save on flights even if you’ve already booked.

 By law you have 24 hours to cancel your flight after you’ve booked as long as it’s at least a week before the flight.
 If you’ve found a lower price within that time frame and want to book that fare instead, just cancel the original flight.

 Several airlines also allow you to pay a small fee to lock in a fare for your flight.
 You can book later at the same rate.
 This can be a good way to lock in a low rate even if you aren’t 100% sure of your travel plans or if you want to shop around a while longer.
 You may not save money with this option, but it can be a decent thing to try if you see a particularly low rate.